na-stewart/sanic-security/README.md

 Sanic Security is an authentication, authorization, and verification library designed for use with [Sanic](https://github.com/huge-success/sanic).
 This library contains a variety of features including:

-* Simple login, registration, and authentication
+* Login, registration, and authentication
 * Two-step verification
 * Two-factor authentication
 * Captcha